jonathanperrie/jonathanperrie.github.io/blog/phd_cosmx.md

 1. *get_mm*: map cluster labels onto CellOverlay matrices
 2. *plot_domains*: plotting function for FOVs with too many args

-The key line to stitching FOVs was finding the proper FOV coordinates (X_mm, Y_mm) and then plotting the current matrix to that region.
-This took some trial and error to find the appropriate scale where subsequent FOVs were correctly aligned.
+The key line to stitching FOVs was finding the proper transformation from FOV coordinates (X_mm, Y_mm) to matrix space.
+This took a little tickering to find the exact scale where subsequent FOVs were correctly aligned and not overlapping.
+In the snippet below, we have scale, the x and y coordinates from the FOV, and we are using these to compute an extent, which is where in the grid the current FOV matrix will be plotted.

 <pre>
 ```python
 scale = 1045